 This page aims at presenting my research interests (past and future) in more details.

-I have always been fascinated by time (physical and subjective) and how we can perceive and conceptualize something so elusive, and yet essential to successful interaction with the environment.
+I have always been fascinated by time (physical and subjective) and how we can perceive and conceptualize something so elusive, and yet essential to interaction with the environment.

 avatar